getpopper/popper/docs/sections/cn_workflows.md

   If this option is not provided, Popper will leave the task of scheduling the pods upon Kubernetes.
   The exception to this is, when both the `pod_host_node` and `persistent_volume_name` options are not provided, Popper will try to find out a pod and schedule all the pods (init-pods + step-pods) on that node to use the `HostPath` persistent volume of 1GB which will be automatically created.

+* `hostpathvol_path`: The path to use for creating a HostPath volume.
+If not provided, /tmp will be used.

+* `hostpathvol_size`: The size of the HostPath volume.
+If not provided, 1GB will be used.

 To run workflows on Kubernetes:

 ```bash